Magdalene Zier

 Thesis Title: Staging the Wake: Black Women Playwrights and the Fight Against Lynching, 1916-1940

-What Now: JD and History PhD Student at Stanford University
+What Now: History PhD Candidate at Stanford University